Stop Translating in Your Head & Learn to Think in English

 Watch the video of this episode:

-Practice speaking with a partner
+Practice speaking with our Conversation Club

 Of course, the best thing is to practice with a speaking partner.
 And I make it easy for you to find a partner.